 - Age because, as you grow older, your sleep tends to become lighter and more fragmented, especially during the second half of the night

 - Hot flashes, which can interrupt the sleep of women during menopause

 How to Practice Good Sleep Hygiene

 Practicing good sleep hygiene, Dr. Chiang suggests, can help resolve some of the problems that prevent quality sleep.
 To sleep well, he offers these five tips:

 Avoid excessive light and electronics at bedtime.
-Your bed, says Dr. Chiang, should be reserved for sleep and sex – not for watching television or using cell phones and iPads to browse the Web.
+Your bed should be reserved for sleep and sex – not for watching television or using cell phones and iPads to browse the web, Dr. Chiang says.

 Create a regular sleep schedule and a good sleep environment.
 Other sleep hygiene components include a regular sleep schedule and awakening time, as well as a good sleep environment.